-The portfolio of circa 12,000 homes managed by NPH has a modelled carbon footprint of 22,039 tCO2e.
+The portfolio of circa 12,000 homes managed by NPH has a modelled carbon footprint of 22,564 tCO2e.
 Our aim is to transform to a net zero carbon housing portfolio by reducing energy consumption and increasing the provision of renewable energy.

-More than 1,600 homes in the portfolio currently have solar Photo Voltaic (PV) panels, providing more than 3MW of renewable power.
-For the period 2022-23 this generated 2.8 million kWh of renewable electricity, saving 550 tCO2e.
+More than 1,100 homes in the portfolio currently have solar Photo Voltaic (PV) panels, providing more than 3MW of renewable power.
+For the period 2023/24 this generated 1.9 million kWh of renewable electricity.

 Our Social Housing Decarbonisation Fund (SHDF) demonstrator scheme completed in December 2022.
-The project completed whole-house retrofit to 149 solid-wall homes in Kingsley and Kingsthorpe, installing high performance energy efficiency measures such as external wall insulation, new windows and doors, and 70 new solar PV systems.
+The project completed whole-house retrofit to 149 solid-wall homes in Kingsley and Kingsthorpe, installing high performance energy efficiency measures such as external wall insulation, new windows, and doors, and 70 new solar PV systems.